-(g) The contracting officer may delegate to an ACO functions other than those listed in FAR 42.302 and 542.302(b) after obtaining approval from the Senior Procurement Executive.
+(g) The contracting officer may delegate to an ACO functions other than those listed in FAR 42.302 and 542.302 Contract administration functions. on page 1 after obtaining approval from the Senior Procurement Executive.
 The contracting officer may submit requests through the HCA.
 If approved, the contracting officer should follow FAR 42.202(c).